 If the latestNotify attribute is set, the Originator shall assign Event Category parameter of value "latest" of the notifications generated pertaining to the subscription created.

-Step 2.4 Check the batching notifications policy:
+Step 2.4 Check the batching notifications policy and the rateLimit attribute:

 See details in oneM2M TS-0001 [6], clause 10.2.10.7.

-NOTE: The use of some attributes such as rateLimit and preSubscriptionNotify is not supported in the present document.
+NOTE: The use of some attributes such as preSubscriptionNotify is not supported in the present document.

 Step 2.5 Check the notificationURI attribute: